root-project/root/cint/demo/stl/README.txt

 or will it end-up nonsense.

 1998 Jan 10
- Masharu Goto   cint@pcroot.cern.ch , gotom@jpn.hp.com
+ Masharu Goto   root-cint@cern.ch , gotom@jpn.hp.com

 2001/Sep/29
  gcc-3.00 is supported from cint5.15.14.
 However, there are many problems